 At Love London Sunday, David shared from the book of Jeremiah on why and how we are called to seek the peace and prosperity of our city.

 At Love London Sunday we spent the afternoon praying for the city of London, and to guide our prayers we interviewed various people about how they are using their skills and passion to bring about peace in our city.
-Listen to special guests Ben Lindsay from Power the Fight, Red Godfrey-Sagoo from the Sophie Hayes Foundation, and Christ Church Londoners Raph, Davina and Hannah.
+Listen to special guest Ben Lindsay from Power the Fight, and Christ Church Londoners Raph, Davina and Hannah.

 For many of us, our biggest conflict is an internal one.
 In this talk, Lars Due-Christensen looks at how we can learn to live at peace with ourselves.

 In this talk, Jacqui Frisby shares from Colossians chapter 3 on how we can make peace with others through putting off our old ways and putting on the qualities that Paul describes.
 Please note that due to a technical problem the first few minutes of this talk are missing.

 Jesus told us to forgive others as we have been forgiven; to extend the peace we have received to others.
 In this talk Al Marsh considers how we can make peace with those who have hurt us.